Skip to main content

 Is psilocybin better than an SSRI?

-If you want to learn more about this research – check out the information:
+If you want to learn more about these early experiments:

 https://www.rp.pl/nauka/art13151351-lsd-ma-70-lat